LaserVision

 LaserVision-FAQ-Main

-Led by your personally assigned cataract doctor , our clinical team will perform a thorough evaluation of your cataract.
+Led by your personally assigned cataract doctor, our clinical team will perform a thorough evaluation of your cataract.
 This will include a comprehensive eye examination which includes biometry, corneal topography, endothelial cell count, macula OCT and intraocular pressure.

 An optometrist will assess your vision and spectacle prescription in order to determine the type of postoperative vision that will suit you

-Our focus with cataract surgery is to achieve complete satisfaction.
+Our focus with laser cataract surgery is to achieve complete satisfaction.
 All of our patients are treated until discharge, remaining in our care upon leaving the hospital.

 Aftercare plans include a complimentary follow-up assessment with your consultant ophthalmologist and optometrist, and patients are positively encouraged to get in touch should problems arise.
 Our success has been dependent on personalised patient care and we believe this is paramount.
 All patients will see their cataract surgeon at each visit, as they are personally responsible for your care, so you can feel safe in the knowledge that you are receiving the best possible standard of care.